- Rating: PG-13

 Against her better judgment, Ida smiled, blushing at the same time.
 The veil had finally burned away.
 He moved closer to her, running his hands under her dressing gown, hiking them up past her waist.
 He caressed her where he had always touched her, but that night, it felt different.

-It was her finally surrendering to the needs of the flesh and the demands of the heart.
-Feeling the weight of his body against hers, feeling the heat build and crest inside her… it was nothing like how she had made love to Louise, but things had changed.
+It was her finally surrendering to the needs of the flesh and the heart’s demands and feeling the weight of Campbell’s body against hers, feeling the heat build and crest inside her.
+It was nothing like how she had made love to Louise, but things had changed.
 Not forever.
 But maybe, just this once.